Skip to content

 // Declare content element as a composite type.
 Should be true if

-// TailorEmbeddedContainer will be used
+// TailorEmbeddedContainer will be used.

 isComposite: boolean;

-// Declare content element as question type
+// Declare content element as question type.

-isQuestion: boolean;
+isQuestion?: boolean;

-// Accompanies the 'isQuestion' field, indicating whether the question type is
+// Accompanies the 'isQuestion' field, indicating whether the question

 isGradable?: boolean;